 Good sewing tools are an extension of your sewing machine and basic for any sewing room.
 They make most tasks easier, improve results, and certainly add to sewing enjoyment.
 But there are so many great gadgets available today, how do you choose tools that are effective and useful and won’t just clutter your toolbox?
 For me, a good tool is one with a simple design that easily accomplishes the task it was meant to do, and it’s one that I reach for over and over.

-Shown below are the five tools that I absolutely could not live without.
-They're all inexpensive items that you can find in most notions departments, or see "Tools by Mail."
-I know there may be other similar products available, as well as several additional items tha are equally useful depending on the type of sewing your do, but these are my favorites.
+Below are the five tools that I absolutely could not live without.
+They’re inexpensive items that you can find in most notions departments, or see “Sources.”
+I know there may be other similar products available, as well as several additional items that are equally useful depending on the type of sewing your do, but these are my favorites.

 The tool’s soft, bamboo wood minimally stresses the fabric and stitching, yet gently helps form a nice, crisp corner, curve, or seam.
 You can even use it as a pressing tool, inserting it into a point or curve, to shape the fabric as you press over it.

-This exotic device, which costs around $15, looks complex but actually simplifies positioning and measuring buttonholes, pleats, tucks, or anything else needing to be evenly spaced.
-It's a great time-saver, because it eliminates the need for calculating and carefully measuring intervals.
-It's easy to use--simply mark the position of the top buttonhole or first pleat, for example, and stretch the gauge to fit.
+This exotic device, which costs about $15, looks complex but simplifies positioning and measuring buttonholes, pleats, tucks, or anything else needing to be evenly spaced.
+It’s a great time-saver because it eliminates the need for calculating and carefully measuring intervals.
+It’s easy to use: Simply mark the…